 After studying at the Royal Academy of Music and Royal Holloway College, David taught for six years before embarking on two years of study at The Kodály Institute, in Hungary.
 On returning he worked at the Purcell School, becoming its director.
 He co-founded the Kodály Centre of London in 1992.
 He now lectures at the Guildhall School of Music & Drama and Trinity College of Music in London and teaches for the Colourstrings UK.
 He is in demand the world over as a leading Kodály exponent.

 Will Green has been a primary school teacher since 2001.
 In 2010 he became a full-time music specialist and began studying with the British Kodály Academy (BKA).
 This included attending two Summer Schools, completing both of the BKA’s Roehampton University accredited methodology courses and achieving distinctions in the elementary, intermediate and advanced musicianship courses.
 He has always used the Jolly Music series as the foundation of his planning with the Reception to Year 3 age group.
-He now teaches music, from Nursery to Year 6, in a large inner-city primary school with over 600 children.
+He now teaches music, from Nursery to Year 6, in a large inner-city primary school.
 ‘Jolly Music develops musicianship through singing in carefully thought through, sequential and fun lessons for any whole-class setting: it works!’
 Will is available year-round for training in the UK, and in the school holidays for training abroad.

 Having worked as a more conventional piano teacher, Martin began using the Kodály philosophy in his teaching in 2005.
 After spending one year studying in more depth at the Kodály Institute in Hungary, he took over music education in the Pre Prep at Cheam School in 2007.
 He has used the Jolly Music books extensively since then.
 He says ‘It is a wonderful resource, packed full of important pathways through which music can be taught in a detailed and concise way.
 To see all the children developing into musicians is very exciting!’